 Modifiers

 We have a fairly good idea about the core mechanic of gameplay when underway – Its basically multiplayer Tag with two teams.
 However, there are lots of additional modifiers that can be added in to making it scale to a potential 100 People + event.

+Medpacks

+Either a static “Litter bin” bolted down R2D2 unit – That emits healing at a given time based on maybe based on twitter saying when active, Or a handheld Medipack unit that a player has to do a “Simon” type pattern remembering sequence to ‘Medic’ someone – the pattern recall will be made harder by stressful situations adding to the fun.

+Resilience

+Do you suck?
+Are you being bitten more often than others ?
+How about being able to collect additional ‘Lives’ or Strikes by helping out the EMF community – Maybe we run something like Voulenteers get an additional revive or something.

+Health –

+Do we make it – One bite then Zombie – Or do we do it that when gotten you have a window to either be Medic-ed or you turn.
+This could add to some really tense moments with the Medpack.
+Equally – It may be an awesome idea to have a “I think I got away, but the player turns zombie later on” – Adding to the wolf in the tent

+Regional / Time Safezones

+If we can do localization enabled bracelets, Safe zones would be awesome – Same with ‘Safe times’ no one wants to be bum rushed waiting in line to a shower..

 Starting Stage

 A possible idea for how to start this game is have everyone in an open field at EMF for the game briefing.
 After the briefing, we randomly ‘Seed’ the Human players with one or two infected.
-Who’s LEDs will start blinking shortly after the end of the briefing.
+Whos LEDs will start blinking shortly after the end of the briefing.
 These are the patient zero.
 There should probably be a 30 second point after the flashing to ensure its not chaos after the briefing.

 Playing Stage

 As gameplay progresses – It may be a good idea to have a mechanic that incentivizes the zombies to be able to “turn back” into a human – potentially after x number of successful infections.
-However a downside of this may be that the best Zombies are removed from the Zombie population.
+However, a downside of this may be that the best Zombies are removed from the Zombie population.

 Medpacks

 It may be that “Medpacks” are left around the EMF field that supports the ability to “Heal or Restore” zombies into humans.
+These can be physical items that we leave around the camp/tweet about that have RFID “Resets” in them so the Humans can get them to heal their friends.

 Statistics

 From the devices, it will be possible to get some really awesome metrics that we could plot on a scoreboard.
 This could be used to gamify the survival or infection.
 These are things like Time alive as Human; Time as Zombie; A node graph of who infected who, etc.

+Gathering these statistics is something that needs solving, whether it’s automatically sent out from the devices or captured via wired download.
+There will be compromising likely due to cost/radio restrictions

 Endgame